-NIMAA maintains academic records of all work completed at the Institute.
-Upon graduation, students who are in good financial and academic standing are entitled to receive one (1) free copy of their official transcript.
-The final official transcript will be sent to the student automatically within 14 business days of the date of graduation.
+NIMAA maintains academic records of all work completed at the school.
+Upon graduation, students who are in good financial and academic standing are entitled to receive one free copy of their official transcript.
+The final official transcript will be sent upon student request via the student information system.

 There is a \$5.00 charge for all subsequent official transcript requests.
-Payments for transcript requests should be submitted through the alumnus' Student Information System account, via the Request for Transcript form.
+Payments for transcript requests will be required at the time of submission of the Request for Transcript form in the Student Information System.
 Please allow 2-4 weeks for processing and receipt of transcripts.

 No official transcript(s) will be released if records are on hold for financial reasons or missing documentation.
-Individuals ineligible to receive an official copy of their transcript may request an unofficial copy, which will be issued within five business days of the request.
+Individuals ineligible to receive an official copy of their transcript may download an unofficial copy from the Student Information System.
 The word "unofficial" will be watermarked on the transcript.

 Student transcripts from other institutions in NIMAA's files may not be released to any individual or institution.